Team-Nifty-GmbH/nuxbe-printer-bridge/readme.md

 For print jobs, the application:

 1. Receives job notifications via WebSocket or polling
-2. Validates that the job is for this print server instance
+2. On WebSocket connect, fetches any pending jobs created while offline
 3. Downloads the file to be printed using the media ID
-4. Prints the file on the appropriate printer
+4. Prints the file on the appropriate printer (falls back to default if specified printer not found)
-5. Updates the job status to `is_printed = true` via PUT to `/api/print-jobs/{job_id}`
+5. Updates the job status to `is_completed = true` via PUT to `/api/print-jobs`

 ### Setting up as a System Service (Linux)